7 Best Tube Amplifiers – The Vintage Sound That Never Gets Old

 Don’t think you can find a decent tube amp on a budget?
 Think again!
 While this one is a far cry from some of the higher-end models on this list, the V5 Infinium from Bugera is an all-tube amp that comes in at under $200, making it a great call for lower-volume practice and beginners to tube amps.

 This popular amp features a 12AX7 preamp tube and EL84 power tube, with a single 8” Turbosound speaker offering 5-watts of power.
 The limited controls don’t make it particularly versatile, but there’s plenty of fluid tone to go around, with a lovely natural overdrive.

 Check out the full review of the Bugera V5 Infinium for all the details.

 What are Tube Amps?

 Hang around with a bunch of guitar enthusiasts and it won’t take long before you hear the word ‘tube’.
-Because tube amps are seen as the holy grail of amplifiers, delivering the creamy, fluid tones that guitarists crave.
+This is because tube amps are seen as the pinnacle of amplifiers, delivering the creamy, fluid tones that guitarists crave.

 Why are Tube Amps So Popular?